Regional Profiles

 • NSI

-A high grade score from the matriculation exams in Bulgarian language and literature is a sign of high quality of secondary education.
-Results allow comparisons across districts for each year.
+A high average grade in the annual State matriculation exam in Bulgarian language and literature indicates a high quality of secondary education in the district.
+Despite differences in exam difficulty across years, results allow comparisons between the districts for each year.

-A high percentage of students who have passed the matriculation exams in Bulgarian language and literature is a sign of high quality of secondary education.
+A high percentage of students who have passed the matriculation exams in Bulgarian language and literature indicates a high quality of secondary education in the district.

 • %

-Average grade in the National external examination in mathematics after 7th grade
+Average grade in the NEA in mathematics after 7th grade

-A high result in the National external examination in mathematics after 7th grade indicates a high quality of junior high school education in the district.
+A high result in the NEA in mathematics after 7th grade indicates a high quality of junior high school education in the district.
 The indicator is also used as a counterpoint to the matriculation exam in Bulgarian language and literature, as very few high-school students choose to sit the elective matriculation exam in mathematics.

 ECONOMIC DEVELOPMENTECONOMIC DEVELOPMENT